 - 7.0 Time Reporting: Substitute teachers must serve a full teaching day to receive a full day's pay.
 Time should be reported to the nearest tenth of an hour (6 minutes) from the time instruction begins.
+When the school's daily schedule reduces instructional minutes in order to provide professional development, such as Banked Time Tuesdays, substitute teachers shall have the right to participate in professional development and receive pay for the full day.
 Those who serve a full day shall be time-reported for the same number of hours as the employee for whom they are substituting. - 7.1 Service for less than a full day will be compensated proportionately unless the late arrival is due to a late call from the substitute unit which does not permit the substitute to reach the school before class begins.
 If the substitute has complied with the provisions of Section 6.0, and the school confirms the time of the unit's call, the substitute will be given an opportunity to make up the late time (up to a maximum of one hour) at the end of the school day.
 Substitutes who are assigned for less than a full teaching day, but were not so informed at the time of the assignment offer (and it was not otherwise apparent) shall be entitled to a full day's pay, provided that they perform other duties as assigned for the balance of the workday.
 For example, if it is determined that a substitute was not informed of a half-day assignment, the substitute will be permitted to serve and be paid for a full day.
 The school must confirm the terms of the assignment offer with the substitute unit. - 7.2 A substitute who is assigned duties beyond the regular assignment and for which the regular employee is compensated (e.g., UTP duties) shall be time-reported for the full time of the additional assignment. - 8.0 Release from Assignment: Any employee serving as a substitute may be released from a particular substitute assignment by the immediate administrator or designee at the end of any working day.
 The official daily service slip completed by the office manager or designee, and reflecting hours worked, shall indicate whether the substitute has been held over or released from the assignment.
-This procedure shall not be applicable to substitutes serving in extended substitute assignment status. - 9.0 Duties: A substitute is expected to perform in a competent manner all of the regular instructional duties of the absent teacher and other duties reasonably assigned by the principal.
-Failure to satisfactorily perform these duties may result in an Inadequate Service Report.
-Instructional and other duties and responsibilities include, but are not limited to: - a.
-Arrival at school on time (substitutes should be ready to leave home immediately upon receiving an assignment) and remain on site for the full day; - b.
-Present the Payroll Authorization Card to the principal or office manager and report the name of the absent teacher; - c.
-Review lesson plans for the day, if available.
-If no plans are available, determine areas currently being studied and the activities to be pursued;
+This procedure shall not be applicable to substitutes serving in extended substitute assignment status. - 8.1 Job Cancellation: Substitutes who have accepted assignments through the Subfinder, or subsequent replacement system, shall be given the opportunity to work the hours accepted if the assignment is cancelled less than one hour prior to the start of the assignment.